isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-01-31-post-looking-back-at-700-years-of-singapore.md

 Yet with the abrupt arrival of independence in 1965, a massive burden was thrust upon the new government led by the People’s Action Party.
 How the first generation of leaders laid the foundations of what Singapore has become today is a whole other story of its own, complete with its fair share of moral courage, enterprise and resilience against a backdrop of struggle and turbulence.

-Diversity and Differences
+#### **Diversity and Differences**

 Whether in colonial, independent or early Singapore, a diverse, migrant population has always characterised the island-city.
-In Daoyi Zhilue, Wang Dayuan notes that Chinese people lived alongside orang laut natives at Longyamen (“Dragon’s Tooth Strait”; most likely referring to the waterway between Sentosa and Labrador Point), where ships called for trade.
+In *Daoyi Zhilue*, Wang Dayuan notes that Chinese people lived alongside *orang laut* natives at Longyamen (“Dragon’s Tooth Strait”; most likely referring to the waterway between Sentosa and Labrador Point), where ships called for trade.
 Later, the Malaccan immigrants who came with Farquhar largely comprised Indians and Straits Chinese.24

 In 1822, Raffles, dissatisfied with the way Farquhar had developed the settlement, instructed assistant engineer Philip Jackson to draw up a plan for the town of Singapore.
 Titled “Plan of the Town of Singapore” (more commonly known as Raffles Town Plan or Jackson Plan), the blueprint demarcated living spaces and organised the island’s layout according to ethnic communities.
 Hence, the diverse population was segregated rather than united, with different neighbourhoods laid out for the Chinese, Malays, Bugis and Indians, as well as a dedicated European Town by the Singapore River.25